 Tourism, Recreation, Hospitality

-Petaluma is a hotspot for tourism, attracting 100,000s of visitors every year.
+Petaluma is a hot spot for tourism, attracting 100,000s of visitors every year.
 Its close proximity to Napa and Sonoma wine country, Bodega and Tomales Bay, and numerous local, state and national parks makes Petaluma the perfect getaway city, as well as an enchanting destination in itself.
 Locals and out-of-town visitors alike enjoy the city’s award-winning restaurants, unique retail establishments and more than 45 festivals a year.
 Check out our Visitor Program for details and a list of events.